FlexiGIS/FlexiGIS_light/README.md

 The available makefile options are:

-a. `make all`
+a. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make all`

-b. `make download`
+b. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make download`

-c. `make filter_data`
+c. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make filter_data`

-d. `make export_data`
+d. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make export_data`

-e. `make abstract_data`
+e. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make abstract_data`

-f. `make streetlight_load`
+f. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make streetlight_load`

-g. `make drop_database`
+g. `(_env_name) user@terminal:~/FlexiGIS-light/code$ make drop_database`

 3. After running the FlexiGIS-Light model using the makefile, the resulting streetlight load profiles, urban infrastructure data are stored as .csv data in folder *../data/02_urban_output_data* and *../data/03_urban_energy_requirements*.

 ## Documentation
 See [here](https://flexigis.readthedocs.io/en/latest/) for detailed documentations of FlexiGIS.

+## License

+The FlexiGIS code is licensed under the BSD-3-Clause, "New BSD License" or "Modified BSD License".
+Redistribution and use in source and binary forms, with or without modification, are permitted.
+For more information concerning the BSD-3C and the description of the terms under which you can use the FlexiGIS code, please visit https://opensource.org/licenses/BSD-3-Clause.

+The OpenStreetMap data is available under the Open Database License (ODbL).
+A description of the ODbL license is available at the webpage http://opendatacommons.org/licenses/odbl.
+OpenStreetMap cartography is licensed as CC BY-SA.
+For more information on the copyright of OpenStreetMap please visit the link http://www.openstreetmap.org/copyright.
+The OpenStreetMap data distributed is available under the Open Database License ODbL.
+For more information, please visit the OpenStreetMap web page openstreetmap.org.
+The datasets can be redistributed and/or modified resulted by FlexiGIS under the same licenses and copyright.

-## Help
+## Contact

-In case of any questions, comments or suggestions please do not hesitate to contact us by email via developers(at)FlexiGIS.de.

-If you would like to be informed about developments from within the project and the availability of new software and releases please register for our newsletter by sending an email to: news-subscribe(at)FlexiGIS.de.
+Author: Alaa Alhamwi
+*email: alaa.alhamwi@dlr.de*

 ## Contributors
-Project team:

-Dr. Wided Medjroubi (project leader)

-Dr. Alaa Alhamwi (FlexiGIS author)
+Project team: Dr. Wided Medjroubi (project leader), Dr. Alaa Alhamwi (FlexiGIS author), MSc.

-MSc.
 Chinonso C. Unaichi

-## Contact

-*Contact email: developers(at)FlexiGIS.de.*